The information on this page is for students studying media and arts and production or journalism who are producing a film for their final project.

 - 54035 Media Arts Project (PDF, 76kB)

-All students must then complete the following forms and submit to their class lecturer/tutor for approval of each proposed project.
+All students must also complete the following forms and submit them to their class lecturer/tutor for approval:

 - Request and agreement for use of site (PDF, 46kB) for the use of each location